audrl1010/EasyMakePhotoPicker/README.md

 [![Platform](https://img.shields.io/cocoapods/p/EasyMakePhotoPicker.svg?style=flat)](http://cocoapods.org/pods/EasyMakePhotoPicker)
 ![Swift](https://img.shields.io/badge/%20in-swift%203.0-orange.svg)

 If you need to create your own PhotoPicker, it is not easy to create because you need to implement many of the features (UI, business logic) needed to implement PhotoPicker.
-So EasyMakePhotoPicker provides an abstract layer of PhotoPicker.
+So EasyMakePhotoPicker provides an abstraction layer of PhotoPicker.
 EasyMakePhotoPicker implements all the business logic required for PhotoPicker so you can focus on the UI.

 # Demo